 About Remnant Church

-The Remnant Presbyterian Church is also a founding member of Acts Ministries International™, a community of apostolic churches committed to a common mission, spirituality, and leadership team.
+Remnant Church is also a founding member of Acts Ministries International™, a community of apostolic churches committed to a common mission, spirituality, and leadership team.

 "So too, at the present time there is a remnant chosen by grace." - Romans 11:5